oracle-livelabs/adb/shared/workshops/adb-datastudio/apex-av-sample-app/explore-tables/explore-tables.md

 </copy>
 ~~~

-You may now **proceed to the next lab**
+You may now **proceed to the next lab**.

 ## Acknowledgements

-- Created By/Date - William (Bud) Endress, Product Manager, Autonomous Database, June 2023
+- **Created By** - William (Bud) Endress, Product Manager, Autonomous Database, June 2023
-- Last Updated By - William (Bud) Endress, May 2024
+- **Last Updated By** - William (Bud) Endress, June 2025

 Data about movies in this workshop were sourced from **Wikipedia**.

 Copyright (C) Oracle Corporation.

-Permission is granted to copy, distribute and/or modify this document
-under the terms of the GNU Free Documentation License, Version 1.3
-or any later version published by the Free Software Foundation;
-with no Invariant Sections, no Front-Cover Texts, and no Back-Cover Texts.
+Permission is granted to copy, distribute and/or modify this document under the terms of the GNU Free Documentation License, Version 1.3 or any later version published by the Free Software Foundation;  with no Invariant Sections, no Front-Cover Texts, and no Back-Cover Texts.
 A copy of the license is included in the section entitled [GNU Free Documentation License](files/gnu-free-documentation-license.txt)